Solar power by country: United States

 The SEGS CSS plant in San Bernardino County, California was built in the 1980s.

 U.S. President Barack Obama addressed an audience at the Nellis in May 2009.

 Solar power in the United States includes utility-scale solar power plants as well as local distributed generation, mostly from rooftop photovoltaics.
 Installations have been growing rapidly in recent years as costs have declined with the U.S. hitting 76 GW of installed solar PV capacity at the end of 2019.

 The United States is in the top 4 ranking for countries with the most solar PV installed.
 The American Solar Energy Industries Association projected that total solar PV capacity would reach over 100 GW by 2021.

 Electrical generation has been rising in tandem with capacity as U.S. Energy Information Administration data show that utility-scale solar power generated 1.8% of total U.S. electricity in 2019, up from <0.1% in 2005.

 This figure is even higher in certain states, already reaching over 10% of generation in five states (California, Hawaii, Nevada, Massachusetts, and Vermont).

 The United States conducted much early research in photovoltaics and concentrated solar power and is among the top countries in the world in deploying the technology, being home to 4 of the 10 largest utility-scale photovoltaic power stations in the world as of 2017.
 The energy resource continues to be encouraged through official policy with 29 states having set mandatory renewable energy targets as of October 2015, solar power being specifically included in 20 of them.

 Aside from utility projects, roughly 784,000 homes and businesses in the nation have installed solar systems through the second quarter of 2015.

 Oceania

 A number of Pacific island states have committed to high percentages of renewable energy use, both to serve as an example to other countries and to cut the high costs of imported fuels.
 A number of solar installations have been financed and assisted by Australia, Japan, New Zealand and the United Arab Emirates.
 Solar farms have gone online in Tuvalu, Fiji and Kiribati.
-UAE-Pacific Partnership Fund solar projects completed by Masdar in 2016 included: 1MW in the Solomon Islands, 500 kW in Nauru, 600 kW in the Marshall Islands, 600 kW in Micronesia and a 450 kW solar-diesel hybrid plant in Palau.
+UAE-Pacific Partnership Fund solar projects completed by Masdar in 2016 included: 1 MW in the Solomon Islands, 500 kW in Nauru, 600 kW in the Marshall Islands, 600 kW in Micronesia and a 450 kW solar-diesel hybrid plant in Palau.
 American Samoa has 2 MW of solar installed at Pago Pago Airport.